noec764/erpnext/docs/dooks/human-resources/employee_lifecycle/employee_promotion.md

 <img class="screenshot" alt="Employee Promotion" src="../assets/employee_promotion.png">

 Promotion document can be submitted on or after Promotion Date.
 Once submitted all the changes added to Promotion Details table will be applied to the Employee.
-Dooks also keeps a record of all promotions of the Employee in the Employment History table in Employee document.
+Dokie also keeps a record of all promotions of the Employee in the Employment History table in Employee document.

 <img class="screenshot" alt="Employee Promotion" src="../assets/employee_promotion_1.png">